opendatasoft/ods-documentation-explore-api/source/includes/v2/_dataset.md

 This endpoint provides a facility to access records for a given dataset.

-A dataset has fields (which can be thought as column names from a tabular point of view), and contains records.
+A dataset has fields (which can be thought of as column names from a tabular point of view) and contains records.

 A record is a collection of values for each field of the dataset.

-The API response is a list of records with their values, optionnaly grouped.
+The API response is a list of records with their values, optionally grouped.

 > Get the first 10 records